ReachableCEO/StartupStarterPackage/README.md

 - IP Assignment
 - corporate governance documents

-that RWSCP requires it's portfolio companies to adopt as part of taking funding from us.
+that RWSCP requires it's portfolio companies to adopt as part of taking investment from us.

+### PitchDeck

+This is the pitch deck template we require any startups seeking funding from RWSCP to use.

+It will heavily utilize the canvas, strageic framework, wardely value map assets.

 ### ReadySET